ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 ```

 Now, you are in your course container with the VSCode interface!

-### NOTES FOR THIS SECTION (IGNORE)

-- Installing Docker Desktop on Windows/MacOS, or Docker Community for Linux machines
-    - Linux - set up user verification so you don’t have to `sudo docker` every time.
-- Installing Docker and Remote - Containers VSCode plugins to enable working on containers in VSCode
-- Getting the course-specific Dockerfile and docker-compose.yml file onto server into their own directory
-- Using Docker to build and run containers on local machine
-    - Uses Remote - Containers plugins to work on containers using VSCode interface.

 ## Video Examples
 ### NOTES FOR THIS SECTION (IGNORE)